 Rising cybersecurity attacks and security concerns, coupled with increasing insider attacks, are expected to positively impact the digital forensics market during the forecast period.
 For instance, in 2016, Uber reported that hackers stole information pertaining to over 57 million riders and drivers.
 In addition, rapid advancements in forensic technology are further boosting market growth and this momentum is expected to continue in the coming years.
 Moreover, societies in today’s world are becoming more and more dependent on digital technologies such as the Internet where commercial activities, business transactions, and government services are realized.
 Therefore, the complexity of crimes has been increased, which makes crime investigation a difficult task; thus, for evidence-based investigations, there is a need for digital forensics.
 The fact that multiple channels are utilized for the purpose of hacking confidential information from various organizations and companies further necessitates digital solutions and forensic tools for investigation purposes.

-Geographically, the digital forensics market has been segmented into North America, Europe, Asia Pacific, and LAMEA.
+Geographically, the market has been segmented into North America, Europe, Asia Pacific, and LAMEA

 North America is projected to account for the largest share in the digital forensics market during the forecast period as a large number of manufacturers in the region are offering digital forensic technology.
 Also, North America registers high demand from customers, from both public and private sectors, which further fuels market growth.